What is community-engaged scholarship (CES)?

 - Partnership with the Pace Center for Civic Engagement to support the integration of academic and co-curricular community-based learning through Service Focus, a university program that connects service and learning for students during their sophomore year.

-Community-engaged teaching can enhance student learning, communicate disciplinary knowledge to the broader public, and equip students to be service-oriented scholars and leaders.
-ProCES resources make it easy to teach a service-oriented course.
+Community-engaged teaching enhances student learning through engagement with diverse perspectives, helping to communicate disciplinary knowledge to the broader public, and equipping students to be service-oriented scholars and leaders.
+ProCES resources support faculty in teaching community-engaged courses across disciplines.

-Do you want to make a difference?
-From your first semester at Princeton through your senior thesis, ProCES can help you.
-Find service courses, internships, and funding for community-engaged independent work.
+From your first semester at Princeton through your senior thesis, ProCES can help you connect your academic pursuits with community experience through community-engaged courses, internships, and funding for community-based independent research.

 for Community Partners